khueue/dv8/README.markdown

 ## Ternary If (condition ? on_true : on_false)

 Use it only for very concise expressions. __Never__ nest.
-This might be okay, but would probably look better as a regular if.
+This might be okay, but would probably look better as a regular if:

     int
     fib(int n)